pnkfelix/rfcs/text/0000-allocators-with-gc-support.md

 object is moved to a new location when it is first identified as live.
 Other GC's may only move some objects, or move no objects at all.

-The Root identification procedure is soley scanning the owned memory to find roots.
+The Root identification procedure is solely scanning the owned memory to find roots.
 It does not move nor compact the owned memory.

 Also, our inspection of addresses held on the stack (to determine what